 The anti-nuke comes with certain filters (triggers) that have an hour and minute cap.
 This implies that Wick will keep track of their per minute and per hour activity.
 If an admin tries to bypass the minute filter by staying just under the limit, the hour filter will trigger.
 This prevents any form of bypassing the system.
 To view and edit the anti-nuke caps, use the command

 The format of changing the CAP limits work the same as the previous commands

-The anti nuke system has a restore component which works like the Windows \ System Restore or Restore Point.
+The anti-nuke system has a restore component that works like the Windows \ System Restore or Restore Point.
 Wick will take a snippet/backup of your server and store it persistently.
 When a nuke attempt happens, Wick resorts to loading the latest Image that was stored.